 Manufacturing

-Manufacturing trade jobs focus on the production, assembly, and maintenance of products.
-These are your welders, machinists, and assemblers.
-These roles are essential for creating everything from machinery to consumer goods, and utilize skills such as equipment operation and mechanical aptitude to produce high-quality products.
+These are your welders and machinists, and they utilize skills such as equipment operation and mechanical aptitude to produce these high-quality products.

 No Degree Required (Apprenticeship, On-the-Job Training, or Licensing) | Certificate or Trade School Preferred |